nfarinello/nfarinello/README.md

 - 🚗 Ride My E-Car: Web app that allows eco-friendly Londoners to rent an e-car available in their area or to list their e-car to be rented by other users.

 - 👼🏻 Angel App: Web app that allows women to check the safest route from point A to B, to see the latest crime and safe spaces around their currently location, report any type of harrassement and request help quickly.

+### Projects I worked on at SheCodes recently:

+- 🌦 React Weather App: Web app to search what the weather like in different places and also gives you the forecast for the next 5 days with minimum and maximum temperature.

+- 📚 React Dictionary App: Web app that allows you to search for words giving you: the meaning, synonym, phonetics and images as a result of the search.

 ## 🛠️ Languages and Tools:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)